exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 [Multiple assignment][multiple assignment] is the ability to assign multiple variables in one line.
 This allows for code to be more concise and readable.
 There has to be x number of variables on the left side of the `=` sign and x number of values on the right side of the `=` sign.
-To separate the values, use a comma `,`.
+To separate the values, use a comma `,`:
-Like following:

 ```python
 >>> a, b = 1, 2